aiformusicworkshop/aiformusicworkshop.github.io/index.md

   - Ethical, legal and societal implications of AI music
   - Challenges in commercializing AI music tools
   - Emerging opportunities of AI music

-### Call for Papers

-We call for original **4-page papers**{:.accent} (excluding references) on relevant topics of AI and music, broadly defined.
-We encourage and welcome papers discussing initial concepts, early results, and promising directions.
-All accepted papers will be presented in the poster and demo session.
-A small number of papers will be selected for 10-min spotlight presentations.
-The review process will be **double-blind**{:.accent}.

-### Call for Demos

-We call for demos of novel AI music tools and artistic work.
-Each demo submission will be accompanied by a **2-page extended abstract**{:.accent} (excluding references and supplementary materials) in NeurIPS format. *We encourage the authors to submit short video recordings as supplementary materials to support their submission.* The selected demos will each be assigned a poster board in the poster and demo session.
-The goal of the demo session is to accommodate the various formats that novel AI music innovations can be best presented, and thus we will adopt a **single-blind**{:.accent} review process.

-### Important Dates

-The following due dates apply to both paper and demo submissions:

-- **Paper Submission Deadline: August 22, AoE**{:.accent}
-- Author Notification Date: September 22, AoE
-- Camera-ready Due: November 7, AoE

-OpenReview submission portal: TBA

 ---